PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 <iframe width="640" height="360" src="../assets/random_walk_200.mp4" frameborder="0" allowfullscreen></iframe>
 </center>

 If you are interested in seeing how to build this random walk simulation as an introduction to the software that we will soon be using for biological modeling, then please visit the following software tutorial.
+This tutorial uses **CellBlender**, an add-on to the popular open graphics software program **Blender**, that allows us to create and visualize biological models.

 We have designed this course so that you can appreciate the key ideas behind the biological models that we build without following software tutorials.
-But we also provide these tutorials so that learners can also dig into the software that we used to generate our conclusions and even use this software in their own work.
+But we also provide these tutorials so that you can explore the modeling software that we have used to generate our conclusions.
+If you find this software helpful, perhaps you can even use this software in your own work!

 [Visit tutorial](tutorial-random-walk){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}